killwing/kwitty/README.txt

 kwitty is a local, simple and tab based twitter app for chrome.

 1.3 New!
 *Export/Backup anyone's timeline (max 3200 tweets limited by Twitter) to html.
+Then you can save as (all content) a local file.

 Features:
 *Timeline theme change.